kristopherjohnson/bitsybasic/_reference/clipload.md

 Loads a program from the system clipboard.

 This statement is similar to [LOAD](/reference/load), but instead of reading a program from a file it reads it from the clipboard.
-This allows the user to copy a program from another application by selecting its text and choosing the Copy command, and then "pasting" it into BitsyBASIC by executing `CLIPLOAD`.
+This allows the user to copy a program from another app by selecting its text and choosing the Copy command, and then "pasting" it into BitsyBASIC by executing `CLIPLOAD`.

 ## Examples